★ New Events: Mobile Suit Moon Gundam: The Unforgivable One Event and Clan Battle

 |

 To win tough battles in U.C.
-Engage, you need to deploy units that have a Type advantage against the enemy units.
-For example, if you're faced with a bunch of Red-type units, it may be a good idea to have strong Blue-type DPS units on your team.
+Engage, players need to deploy units that have a Type advantage against the enemy units.
+For example, if a player is faced with a bunch of Red-type units, it may be a good idea to have strong Blue-type DPS units on their team.

-The teams you'll face in PvE often consist of just 1 type, making them extremely easy to counter.
-One of the things that you should aim for as a beginner is to collect extremely powerful mobile suits of each type.
-Having meta units for every situation allows you to clear most PvE content, provided you've invested enough into your team.
+The teams a player will face in PvE often consist of just one type, making them extremely easy to counter.
+One of the things that a player should aim for as a beginner is to collect extremely powerful mobile suits of each type.
+Having meta units for every situation allows a player to clear most PvE content, provided they have invested enough materials into their team.

 Best Mobile Suit Tier List (PvE)

-Before the battle starts, you'll be brought to the deployment screen where you can manually place your units on the Deployment Field.
+Before the battle starts, the player will be brought to the deployment screen where they can manually place their units on the Deployment Field.
 Here, place units in front of enemies they have a type and category advantage against, and place them either in the Front, Center, or Back row.

-Remember, if a key enemy is hiding behind an Armored unit, you can still set a counter to attack it by placing it in a way where there's no enemy MS in front of it.
-That way, it'll lock in on the target they have an advantage over and hopefully take it out quickly.
+Remember, if a key enemy is hiding behind an Armored unit, they can still set a counter to attack it by placing it in a way where there's no enemy MS in front of it.
+That way, it'll lock in on the target they have an advantage over, ignore the Armored MS, and hopefully take out the real target quickly.

-The opponents you'll face in PvE often have their mobile suits laid out in the open, leaving them vulnerable to you countering their key units.
+The opponents a player will face in PvE often have their mobile suits laid out in the open, leaving them vulnerable to getting their key units countered.
 Try to exploit this by directly placing units in front of enemy mobile suits they counter.
-That way, they'll have bigger chances of winning their duels, allowing them to move on and assist their allies.
+That way, they have a better chance of beating them.

-EX Skills are powerful attacks unique to your Mobile Suits and can change the course of battle if properly employed.
+EX Skills are powerful attacks unique to a mobile suit and can change the course of battle if properly employed.
 Certain skills can damage all enemies or target enemies with specific conditions, so use them wisely.

 Another unit that should use their EX skill before the Hamma-Hamma is the Qubeley, who stuns all enemies on the battlefield.
 Again, this fulfills the condition for the Hamma-Hamma to deal extra damage.

-Battles can take long, and if you don't want to spend too much time watching them, you can make them go faster with the Fast Forward button located in the lower right-hand corner of the screen during battle.
-If you have a Haro Pass, you can make battles go 3 times the speed of an average battle.
+Battles can take long, and if a player does not want to spend too much time watching them, they can be made to go faster with the Fast Forwrad button in the lower right-hand corner of the battle screen.

 Haro Pass (VIP Pass) Perks and Benefits

-Each mobile suit in the game (especially the UR Rarity ones) has its signature pilot, meaning the Gundam character that piloted them in their respective series.
-That means the Nu Gundam should be piloted by Amuro Ray from Char's Counterattack, while the Gundam F91 should be piloted by Seabook Arno.
-Plenty of units in the game are just different versions of the same mobile suits or pilot, and you'll need to pick the right version of the signature pilot for the mobile suit you're using.
+Plenty of units in the game are just different versions of the same mobile suits or pilot, and players need to pick the right version of the signature pilot for the mobile suit they are using.
 For example, The-O (Purple) goes extremely well with Paptimus Scirocco's [C0293] version, but not with [C0128]

-While you can put pilots in mobile suits they didn't have in their home series, only do this when their skills complement each other.
-Just like mobile suits, pilots have specific skills that kick in depending on the type of mobile suit they're in, as well as the unit categories the mobile suit has such as "Gundam-Type" and "White Mobile Suit".
+While players can put pilots in mobile suits they did not have in their home series, this should only be done when their skills complement each other.
+Just like mobile suits, pilots have specific skills that kick in depending on the type of mobile suit they are piloting, as well as the unit categories the mobile suit has such as "Gundam-Type" and "White Mobile Suit".

 For example, Roux Louka increases her ranged sense by 64% if her mobile suit is a Blue Type, and an additional boost if the MS is from the Bombardment category.
 She'll also grant more ranged sense to High Firepower units, 10% accuracy to Prototype units, and increased accuracy by 15% for White Mobile Suit units whenever EX is activated.

-Before deploying your mobile suits, remember to put resources toward your strongest units so you can reliably win battles.
-This means leveling up your strongest MSs to match your player rank as well as raising their Customization, Skill Rate, and Potential.
-Make sure to level up your Pilots as well.
+Before deploying mobile suits, a player should remember to invest resources in their strongest units so they can reliably win battles.
+This means leveling up the strongest MSs to match a player's current player rank as well as raising the MS's Customization, Skill Rate, and Potential.
+Pilots should be leveld up as well

 The main rule of thumb is to check the enemy's CP.
-In PvE, you can check the Recommended CP of a particular quest in the deployment screen.
-Make sure your CP is larger than the stage's Recommended CP, or else the game will tell you if it's not.
+In PvE, a player can check the Recommended CP of a particular quest in the deployment screen.
+A player team's CP should be larger than the stage's Recommended CP.
+The player will be notified if it is not.

-For PvP, you can check the opponent's CP by looking at their Total CP in the Arena screen just before you begin your match.
+For PvP, players can check the opponent's CP by looking at their Total CP in the Arena screen just before the beginning of the match.

 Combat System Explained